 Stage 4: Exogen phase.
 During this final stage of the cycle, the hair falls out, allowing the hair below it to grow and take its place.
 After this, the hair follicle returns to the anagen phase, and the cycle begins again.

 The video below shows the different stages of the hair growth cycle.

 As we age, the anagen phase becomes longer, slowing the rate of hair growth.

 Doctors refer to hair loss as “alopecia.”
 There are several types of hair loss; each has different symptoms and causes.
 These types of hair loss include:

 Alopecia areata is a condition where coin-sized patches of baldness appear on your scalp or elsewhere on your body.
-The patches can be different sizes and shapes.
-The condition is often the result of an autoimmune problem that causes the body to attack itself in areas of the body with hair.
+The patches can be of different sizes and shapes.
+Alopecia is often the result of an autoimmune problem that causes the body to attack itself in areas of the body with hair.
 The autoimmune attack causes inflammation in those areas of the body, and this inflammation causes hair to fall out.
 Alopecia areata can occur over a short period or cause long-term hair loss.

 Alopecia totalis causes total baldness.
 Like alopecia areata, this condition is the result of an autoimmune disorder.

 Traction alopecia occurs mainly in women and as the result of hair styling.
 Excessive pulling, heating, braiding, bleaching, and binding can strain the scalp and hair follicles, which leads to inflammation and hair loss.

 Alopecia effluvium is temporary hair loss resulting from high stress or psychological issues.
 Hair loss is usually more prominent at the top of your head and around your temples, but alopecia effluvium does not usually cause a receding hairline.

 It's important to speak to your doctor if you notice any drastic change in your hair - especially if your hair is falling in large quantities or if your hair is falling out in patches.